the-kunmi/Exploring-NYC-Public-School-Test-Result-Scores/README.md

 Analyzing the performance of schools is important for a variety of stakeholders, including policy and education professionals, researchers, government, and even parents considering which school their children should attend.

-You have been provided with a dataset called schools.csv, which is previewed below.
+dataset called schools.csv has been provided.

-You have been tasked with answering three key questions about New York City (NYC) public school SAT performance.
+I'm going to be answering three key questions about New York City (NYC) public school SAT performance:
+- Which NYC schools had the best math results.
+- Top 10 performing schools based on combining SAT scores.
+- Borough that has the largest standard deviation in the combined SAT score.